 Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

-Labor Day Weekend used to be sleepy time for the NFL.
+Labor Day Weekend used to be a sleepy time for the NFL.
 But that was before the league scheduled the 90-to-53-man roster cutdown as a three-day frenzy only slightly more chaotic than a scene from The Purge.

 When the smoke cleared, polarizing big-name players like Brock Osweiler and Sheldon Richardson found new homes, former superstars like Victor Cruz found themselves out of work, and undrafted dreamers like Younghoe Koo found themselves on rosters.